 About the Gulf Environmental Benefit Fund

 NFWF’s Gulf Environmental Benefit Fund was established in early 2013 as a result of two plea agreements resolving the criminal cases against BP and Transocean after the 2010 Deepwater Horizon oil spill.
 The agreements direct a total of $2.544 billion to NFWF over a five-year period.
-The funds are to be used to support projects that remedy harm to natural resources (habitats, species) where there has been injury to, or destruction of, loss of, or loss of use of those resources resulting from the oil spill.
+These funds are to be used to support projects that remedy harm to natural resources (habitats, species) where there has been injury to, or destruction of, loss of, or loss of use of those resources resulting from the oil spill.
 Projects are expected to occur within reasonable proximity to where the impacts occurred, as appropriate.

 Learn more about NFWF’s Gulf Environmental Benefit Fund.